Swiss Train Tours

 At the final station in Mals, the yellow Swiss post bus is waiting for you.
 It will travel to Muestair after having not only passed the Italian-Swiss border, but also the extremely narrow town gate of Glurns.
 Will the bus fit?

-After Mustair the bus crosses the Ofen Pass at 2,149 metres and drive through the Swiss National Park to Zernez, the final stop.
+After Mustair the bus crosses the Ofen Pass (2,149 m) and drive through the Swiss National Park to Zernez, the final stop.
 Zernez is a small town located in the Engadin valley where Rhaeto-romanic is spoken.
 This is an old language similar to Latin.
 Zernez is also the site of the headquarters of the aforementioned Swiss National Park.
 The Rhaetian railway then takes you to St. Moritz through the beautiful Engadin valley with its typical stone houses with thick walls (because of the cold temperatures in winter).
 A truly exiting leg of your journey ends here.

 Upon arrival at St. Moritz there is some time to explore the town.
 You will notice the many boutique shops with beautiful cloths, accessories and watches.
 Also, a stroll to the lake is a good choice, so you will enjoy the high alpine air.